 Andrew Storer is responsible for leadership and strategy of the Nuclear AMRC.
-He joined as managing director in 2015 from Rolls-Royce, where he was programme director of the civil nuclear business, and was appointed chief executive from August 2017.
+He joined in 2015 from Rolls-Royce’s civil nuclear business, and was appointed CEO from August 2017.
 He is also Visiting Professor of Nuclear Manufacturing and Capability Development at the University of Sheffield.

-Steve Jones is responsible for the Nuclear AMRC’s technology strategy to ensure the centre delivers innovative and valuable technical solutions to the UK supply chain.
-He joined in September 2017 from Coventry University’s Advanced Manufacturing and Engineering Institute.
+Charles Carpenter is responsible for ensuring the Nuclear AMRC delivers innovative and valuable technical solutions to the UK supply chain.
+He is a Chartered Engineer with industrial experience, and joined the centre in 2013.

-Jay Shaw joined the Nuclear AMRC’s machining group in 2010, becoming head of machining before moving to business development and then to programmes.
+Jay Shaw joined the Nuclear AMRC’s machining group in 2011, leading the group before moving to business development and then to programmes.
 He is responsible for ensuring that the centre’s projects deliver the maximum value to the UK supply chain.